 Double entry, the fundamental language of accountancy, has to involve balance; the total of the debits being posted must equal the total of the credits being posted.
 And if every single double entry posted in a period balances, then no matter how many transactions are processed the total of the debits in the general ledger should always equal the total of the credits.
 This is exactly what is shown in the Trial Balance.
 It is literally a ‘trial’ to see if the debits and the credits ‘balance’.
+If you are still struggling to get your trial balance to balance, visit our post, Help!
+My Trial Balance doesn’t balance!

 Making entries in a trial balance